What is Urban Growth?

 As more urban areas continue being successful and well-off due to the discovery of minerals, resource exploitation, agricultural activities, or business operations, urban areas continue to grow economically.

 Societies continue being financially liberal due to the availability of jobs in urban areas.
 As a result, more investors are attracted to invest in such cities, promoting their growth.

-The presence of an administration dominance in an urban center promotes its growth.
-Many cities today hold offices for various administration and governance functions, which influences people to live in these areas for access to better governance and social amenities like security, sanitation, housing, education, and healthcare.
+The presence of administration dominance in an urban center promotes its growth.
+Many cities today hold offices for various administration and governance functions, which influence people to live in these areas for access to better governance and social amenities like security, sanitation, housing, education, and healthcare.

 Differences Between Urban Growth and Urbanization

 The difference between urban growth and urbanization can be categorized using three broad aspects, including: